I get multiple emails and messages per day asking:

 That’s fine too!

-Also, break up your workout!
+Another key thing to remember: your workout doesn’t have to happen all at once!
 According to the American College of Sports Medicine (ACSM), if you accumulate three 10-minute bouts of exercise throughout the day to total 30 minutes of exercise, then that is as effective as someone who does one 30-minute bout of exercise.[2]

 Now, no matter how much time you have, developing the most efficient workout is crucial.